 - 2 tablespoons fresh lemon juice

-- 2 teaspoons Sriracha Hot Chili Sauce
+- 2 teaspoons Sriracha Hot Chili Sauce or chili paste

-- A few turns of freshly ground black pepper
+- a few turns of freshly ground black pepper

-- Grapeseed oil for the pan
+- grapeseed (or other neutral) oil for the pan